 3. Take the Windermere Historical Tour

 Windermere, an East Kootenay community, has been around since well before the turn of the 20th century.
-You can walk around town on your own, but a tour arranged through the museum will enhance your appreciation of the area's culture and history.
-The tour includes at least 10 buildings and properties, all of which are located close to the lake.
+You can walk around town on your own, but a tour created by the Windermere Valley Museum can help enhance your appreciation of the area's culture and history.
+The tour includes 10 buildings and properties, all of which are located close to the lake.

 Washington D.C. has one and so does Windermere, BC — a White House.
 The first RCMP barracks in the Rockies, established in 1886, is another stop on the tour.
 Dating back to 1886 and 1899 is the Windermere Hotel, the oldest structure in town.
 Pitts General Store and Stone Power Plant were both built in 1912.

-4. Rent a Boat at Windermere Lake Provincial Park
+4. Rent a Boat at Windermere Lake Park

 5. Glide over the Rockies from the Invermere Soaring Centre

 Everyone has a bucket list, and for the most adventurous among us, gliding might make the cut.
 Within a 10-minute drive from Windermere, you can be at the Invermere Soaring Centre, signing yourself up for the ride of a lifetime.